California Bottle Bill History

 Implemented 9/1/1987 1/1/2000 1/1/2004 1/1/2007

-Beverages Covered Beer, malt, all soft drinks, fruit drinks, sport drinks, water, coffee & teas, wine & distilled spirits coolers Expanded to include all non-alcoholic beverages, except milk beer, malt, wine & distilled spirits coolers, all non-alcoholic beverages, except milk
+Beverages Covered Beer, malt, all soft drinks, fruit drinks, sport drinks, water, coffee & teas, wine & distilled spirits coolers Expanded to include all non-alcoholic beverages, except milk beer, malt, wine & distilled spirits coolers, all non-alcoholic beverages, except milk.
+Excludes vegetable juices over 16oz.

 Containers Covered Aluminum. glass, plastic and bi-metal.
 Exempts refillables Aluminum. glass, plastic and bi-metal.
 Exempts refillables